muhammedkayag/Spf_Spoof_Tester/README.md

 The tool performs SPF validation checks, resolves MX records, and attempts to send a test email using a specified sender address.
 This allows administrators and security researchers to evaluate how recipient mail servers handle messages originating from domains without proper email authentication controls.

+In addition to spoofing assessments, this repository also includes a bulk SPF auditing utility that can identify domains that do not publish SPF records.

 This project is intended for educational purposes, authorized security assessments, and defensive security research only.

 ---